 Stopping Asian Carp and Other Invasive Species

 I continue to work with other Members from the Great Lakes region to ensure we have the proper resources to fend off invasive species, including the Asian carp, round goby, sea lamprey, zebra mussel, and alewife.
 These large non-native fish and other invasive species threaten to destroy the $70 billion economy supported by the Great Lakes.
+I support the physical separation of the Great Lakes and Mississippi River water sheds to ensure that future threats from invasive species are mitigated.
+I do not consider our current infrastructure of electric barriers in the Chicago Area Waterway System a viable long-term solution alone.

 Maintaining the Integrity of the Great Lakes